-The statutory entitlement to paternity leave is to one period of leave.
-The employee can choose between taking that period as either one week or two consecutive weeks of leave.
-There is no legal right to take SPL in days or in two separate non-consecutive weeks.
+If the EWC is before 6 April 2024, the statutory entitlement to paternity leave is to one period of leave, which can be taken as either one week or two consecutive weeks of leave.
+If the EWC is on or after 6 April 2024, employees can also take the leave as two separate one-week blocks.
 The amount of time is the same even if more than one child is being born (such as twins).
+There is no legal right to take SPL in days instead of weeks.